Ishak Bey Kraloğlu: Captivity

 The Ottomans invaded Bosnia in May 1463.
 The royal family apparently intended to confuse and mislead them by splitting and fleeing towards Croatia and the coast in different directions.
-Sigismund and his sister, separated from their mother, fell captives in the town of Zvečaj, near Jajce.
+Sigismund and his sister, separated from their mother, fell captive in the town of Zvečaj, near Jajce.
 The King surrendered in Ključ and was executed shortly afterwards, while Queen Catherine succeeded in escaping to the coast.
 She left her husband's silver sword in Ragusa and instructed the authorities to hand it over to Sigismund, should he ever be "liberated from Turkish captivity".
 Having settled in Rome, she continuously made effort to pay ransom for Sigismund and Catherine.
 In 1474, Sigismund's mother travelled to the Ottoman border, probably wishing to make contact with her half-brother, Hersekzade Ahmed Pasha, who had converted to Islam and become an Ottoman statesman.
 The plan failed, however.

 Sigismund took part in the Battle of Otlukbeli as member of Mehmed's retinue, which saw the Ottoman victory over Uzun Hassan, in 1473.
 He was notably close to the Sultan.
 Together they dined and played backgammon, with Sigismund often becoming upset during the game and entertaining Mehmed with his "crude jests".

 Around 1475, when the last attempt of his mother to pay ransom for him failed, Sigismund converted from Roman Catholicism to Islam and became known as Ishak Bey the King's Son (Kraloğlu).
 He was certainly Muslim by the time the Ottomans enthroned his cousin Matthias as puppet king of Bosnia, in the spring of 1476, as otherwise he would have been considered for the post.
 Shortly before her death, in October 1478, Queen Catherine devised a will by which she named Sigismund heir to the Bosnian throne on the condition of converting back to Christianity.